Windows containers offer two distinct modes of runtime isolation:

-The Windows container technology includes two distinct levels of isolation for containers, process and Hyper-V isolation.
-Both types are created, managed, and function identically.
+Hyper-V isolation.
+Containers running under both isolation modes are created, managed, and function identically.
 They also produce and consume the same container images.
-What differs between them is the level of isolation created between the container, the host operating system, and all of the other containers running on that host.
+The difference between the isolation modes is to what degree of isolation is created between the container, the host operating system, and all of the other containers running on that host.

-Process isolation – multiple container instances can run concurrently on a host, with isolation provided through namespace, resource control, and process isolation technologies.
-Containers share the same kernel with the host, as well as each other.
-This is approximately the same as how containers run on Linux.
+This is the "traditional" isolation mode for containers and is what is described in the Windows containers overview.
+With process isolation, multiple container instances run concurrently on a given host with isolation provided through namespace, resource control, and process isolation technologies.
+When running in this mode, containers share the same kernel with the host as well as each other.
+This is approximately the same as how Linux containers run.

-Hyper-V isolation – multiple container instances can run concurrently on a host, however, each container runs inside of a special virtual machine.
-This provides kernel level isolation between each container as well as the container host.
+This isolation mode offers enhanced security and broader compatibility between host and container versions.
+With Hyper-V isolation, multiple container instances run concurrently on a host; However, each container runs inside of a highly optimized virtual machine and effectively gets its own kernel.
+The presence of the virtual machine provides hardware-level isolation between each container as well as the container host.

-Managing Hyper-V isolated containers with Docker is nearly identical to managing Windows Server containers.
+Managing Hyper-V-isolated containers with Docker is nearly identical to managing process-isolated containers.
 To create a container with Hyper-V isolation thorough Docker, use the

 docker run -it --isolation=hyperv mcr.microsoft.com/windows/servercore:ltsc2019 cmd